mcity/TeraSim-Service/README.md

    ```

    **Note**:
-   - The `x`, `y`, and `z` coordinates of the agent are in the SUMO map coordinate system and represent the position of the agent's head center.
+   - The `x`, `y`, and `z` coordinates of the agent are in the SUMO map coordinate system and represent the position of the agent's front bumper center.
-   - The `orientation` of the agent is measured in degrees, ranging from 0 to 360.
-A value of 0 represents north, and the orientation increases clockwise.
+   - The `sumo_angle` of the agent is measured in degrees, ranging from 0 to 360.
+A value of 0 represents north, and the sumo_angle increases clockwise.

 7. **Control a Specific agent**